FoxxMD/traefik-homelab/README.md

 ## Networks

-You will need to create two, [externally-managed](https://docs.docker.com/reference/cli/docker/network/create/) docker networks.
+To use both Traefik instances you will need to create two, [externally-managed](https://docs.docker.com/reference/cli/docker/network/create/) docker networks.
 One for each Traefik instance in order to [separate internal and external services.](https://blog.foxxmd.dev/posts/migrating-to-traefik/#separating-internalexternal-services)

 If you have multiple machines running Docker and want to route traffic to all of them I would **highly recommend** setting up [Docker Swarm and using Overlay networks](https://blog.foxxmd.dev/posts/migrating-to-traefik/#swarm-and-overlay) for this (it's easy and zero cost to your existing setup!)